googleforgames/agones/site/content/en/docs/Guides/Client SDKs/rest.md

 For your own List REST based requests, replace the value `players` with your own key in the path.

 ##### Alpha: GetList
-This function retrieves a specific list identified by its name, returns the list's information.
+This function retrieves the list's properties with the key `players`, returns the list's information.

 ###### Example
 ```bash